Scarygami/chrome-storage/README.md

 Get/store values via the Chrome Storage API.

-This repository is also meant as an example how to develop Polymer elements for Chrome Apps, with testing work flows.
-(Link to blog post pending)
+This repository is also meant as an example how to develop Polymer elements for Chrome Apps, with testing work flows. ([related article](http://codingwithgerwin.blogspot.co.at/2015/08/custom-elements-for-chrome-apps-apis.html))

 ### Dependencies